American Orthopaedic Society for Sports Medicine: Excellence in Research Award

 This award is given to the best paper submitted in any category to the Awards Committee with a primary author under the age of 40 at the time of the Annual Meeting.

 NCAA Research

 The award is given to the best paper submitted that pertains to the health, safety, and well-being of collegiate student-athletes.

 O’Donoghue Sports Injury Research Award

 This award is given to the best overall paper that deals with clinical based research or human in vivo research.

 George D. Rovere Award

 This award is given annually to an individual AOSSM member to recognize their contribution to sports medicine education throughout the years.

 Hughston Award

 This award is given for the most outstanding paper that appeared in AJSM, the year prior to the award.
 It was named after the founder of AJSM, Jack C. Hughston, MD.

-Christian Koi Award
+Aircast Award

-The Christian Koi Awards are given to the best paper in clinical science and the best paper in basic science submitted by a sports medicine fellow for the AOSSM Annual Meeting.
+The Aircast Awards are given to the best paper in clinical science and the best paper in basic science submitted by a sports medicine fellow for the AOSSM Annual Meeting.